 Is There a Cholesterol Problem?

 The American Heart Association recommends that all adults age 20 or older routinely check their cholesterol and other traditional risk factors.
 Cholesterol is a waxy arterial buildup.
 Your body needs it to form cells.
-But too much cholesterol can pose a problem.
-As published on Medscape, guidelines for the detection, evaluation, and treatment of elevated cholesterol were released in November 2013.
-See table below.

 Most cardiologists and internists already have appropriate cholesterol guidelines for their patient consultations.
 Some physicians grapple with the 2013 notion that there is no evidence from randomized controlled trials to support treatment to a specific cholesterol target level for everyone.